Also known as Affinity Mapping, Affinity Grouping, and KJ Analysis.

 Variants include Theming Technique and Classification Analysis.

-An affinity diagram is commonly used during idea-generation and brainstorming sessions.
-It is also used during process improvement and problem-solving sessions when the problem is subjective and held in the minds of different people.
-It can also be used to organize the voice of the customer to find useful messages in customer statements.
+The affinity diagram is commonly used during idea generation, brainstorming, process improvement, and problem-solving sessions.
+It is particularly valuable in situations where the issue at hand is subjective and resides in the minds of different people.
+Additionally, it can be used to organize customer feedback, enabling the extraction of meaningful insights from customer statements.
 Feedback from customers is valuable information and needs to be organized in an appropriate manner to be useful.

 An affinity exercise tends to be more effective when it is conducted by a team of subject matter experts, and when it is led by a facilitator who is familiar with the subject.
 The following are the typical steps for conducting an affinity session: